neilsteven1997/cybersecurity/writeups/cyberchef-hoperation-save-mcskidy-tryhackme-advent-of-cyber-day-17-2025-12-19.md

 | Reversal of the input string order | `Reverse` |
 | Conversion from Hexadecimal string to plaintext | `From Hex` |

+--
+What is the password for the first lock?
+- `Iamsofluffy`

+What is the password for the second lock?
+- `Itoldyoutochangeit!`

+What is the password for the third lock?
+- `BugsBunny`

+What is the password for the fourth lock?
+- `passw0rd1`

+What is the password for the fifth lock?
+- `51rBr34chBl0ck3r`

+What is the retrieved flag?
+- `THM{M3D13V4L_D3C0D3R_4D3P7}`

 ---
 ### Key Takeaways - Encoding is utilized for system compatibility and speed, while encryption is designed for security and data confidentiality.
 * [CyberChef](https://gchq.github.io/CyberChef/) allows for the creation of chained "recipes," enabling complex multi-stage data